flutter/website/src/docs/resources/bug-reports.md

 Follow these steps only if your issue is related to the `flutter` tool.

 * All Flutter commands accept the `--verbose` flag.
 If attached to the issue, the output from this command may aid in diagnosing the issue.
-* Attach the results of the command to the Github issue.
+* Attach the results of the command to the GitHub issue.
 ![flutter verbose](/images/verbose_flag.png)

 ## Provide the Most Recent Logs